USS Washington (ACR-11): 1914

 Washington remained at Cap-Haïtien into July.
 In the meantime, the situation in the Dominican Republic had worsened when government shellings of rebel positions in Puerto Plata resulted in an inevitable "incident".
-On 26 June, a stray shell killed an English woman in Puerto Plata causing the gunboat Machias to shift to a berth in the inner harbor and shell one of President Valdes' batteries, silencing it with a few well placed shots.
+On 26 June, a stray shell killed an English woman in Puerto Plata causing the gunboat Machias to shift to a berth in the inner harbor and shell one of President Valdes' batteries, silencing it with a few well-placed shots.
 During early July, Machias again fired her guns in anger when stray shots hit the ship.

 In view of those developments, Washington returned to Puerto Plata on 9 July and remained there into the autumn, keeping a vigil to protect American lives and property and standing by to land her landing force if the situation required it.
 That August, Captain Eberle's attempts to bring about a conference finally bore fruit.
-The United States government sent a commission – consisting of John Franklin Fort, the former governor of New Jersey, James M. Sullivan, the American Minister to Santo Domingo; and Charles Smith, a New Hampshire lawyer – to mediate a peace in the Dominican Republic.
+The United States government sent a commission consisting of John Franklin Fort, the former governor of New Jersey; James M. Sullivan, the American minister to Santo Domingo; and Charles Smith, a New Hampshire lawyer, to mediate a peace in the Dominican Republic.

 Both sides ultimately accepted the American suggestions which provided for the establishment of a constitutional government and the institution of elections under United States "observation."

-Washington left Santo Domingo on 20 November; but, later that month, continued high feelings over the closely contested election resulted in further unrest – unrest met by the dispatch of additional Marines to Santo Domingo.
+Washington left Santo Domingo on 20 November; but, later that month, continued high feelings over the closely contested election resulted in further unrest—unrest met by the dispatch of additional Marines to Santo Domingo.
 For Washington, however, her part in the Dominican intervention of 1914 was over.
 She sailed for home and arrived at Philadelphia on 24 November and became flagship of the Cruiser Squadron.
+She arrived for overhaul at the Portsmouth Navy Yard on 12 December 1914.